SinesioBittencourt-StudyGuide/destroying-cka/README.md

 ## Content

-Organized accordingly to CKA Exam domains and competences requirements list, this does note follow a specific order for learing.
+Organized accordingly to CKA Exam domains and competences requirements list, this does note follow a specific order for learning.

 - [Fundamentals](0.fundamentals.md) - Basic overall knowledge on concepts used by Kubernetes.